-GR-051 Goals and Special Guidelines for Conducting ASHA Collegiate Activities

-ASHA Collegiate Program Goals:
+GR-051 Goals and Special Guidelines for Conducting ASHA Collegiate Activities ASHA Collegiate Program Goals:

-- To promote education of horsemen in the safety, care and training of the versatile stock horse - 2) To enhance the education of college students interested in the versatile stock horse - To use the horse as a means to teach students how to represent themselves with responsibility, character and teamwork - A. In order to achieve these goals, Colleges and Universities in the United States will be encouraged to gain approval to offer stock horse horsemanship classes, provide students instruction on riding and training a versatile stock horse, ASHA classes, and be encouraged to participate in ASHA approved events and competitions.
+- To promote education of horsemen in the safety, care and training of the versatile stock horse - 2) To enhance the education of college students interested in the versatile stock horse - To use the horse as a means to teach students how to represent themselves with responsibility, character, and teamwork - A. In order to achieve these goals, Colleges and Universities in the United States will be encouraged to gain approval to offer stock horse horsemanship classes, provide students instruction on riding and training a versatile stock horse, ASHA classes, and be encouraged to participate in ASHA approved events and competitions.
 Colleges and Universities will be encouraged to select and recognize official college or university stock horse teams to represent them in ASHA Collegiate Competitions.
 Colleges and Universities will also be allowed to certify Individual Collegiate students to enter as individuals.
-In order to compete in ASHA Collegiate Stock Horse Competitions, each student must be a current ASHA member and their horse must have an ASHA Competition License. - 1) Collegiate teams will compete in three divisions of an ASHA Collegiate Show: Open/Non-Pro, Limited Non Pro and Novice - 2) Individual Collegiate Members may also compete in an ASHA Collegiate Show in these divisions - 3) A college or university may enter more than one team and an unlimited number of individuals in ASHA Collegiate competitions. - 4) ASHA Collegiate Stock Horse Teams and Collegiate Individuals must meet the following eligibility requirements: - a.Undergraduates must be enrolled in a minimum of 10 hours of classes and graduate students in a minimum of 9 hours.
+To compete in ASHA Collegiate Stock Horse Competitions, each student must be a current ASHA member and their horse must have an ASHA Competition License. - Collegiate teams will compete in either division I or II of an ASHA Collegiate Show: - Division I: Open/Non-Pro, Limited Non-Pro and Novice Division II: Limited Non-Pro and Novice.
+(Can only be offered if there are at least three teams in each division) - Individual Collegiate Members may also compete in an ASHA Collegiate Show in these divisions - 3.
+A college or university may enter more than one team and an unlimited number of individuals in ASHA Collegiate competitions. - 4.
+ASHA Collegiate Stock Horse Teams and Collegiate Individuals must meet the following eligibility requirements: - a.
+Undergraduates must be enrolled in a minimum of 10 hours of classes and graduate students in a minimum of 9 hours.
 Graduating students may enroll in fewer hours during the semester of graduation. - b.
-Students must be in good academic standing with their school. - c.
-Students will be limited to 4 years of collegiate eligibility to compete, including both graduate and undergraduate years. - d.
-Any questions or disputes about eligibility should be directed to the Collegiate Committee of the ASHA Board of Directors. - 5) ASHA Collegiate Members Eligibility for Divisions - Any college or university student who can furnish proof of meeting the eligibility requirements may compete in an ASHA Collegiate show whether their college has a team or not.
+Students must be in good academic standing with their school. ie. Maintain a minimum 2.0 GPA and/or not be on academic probation. - c.
+Students will be limited to 8 semesters of collegiate eligibility over a five-year period, including both graduate and undergraduate years. - d.
+Any questions or disputes about eligibility should be directed to the Collegiate Committee of the ASHA Board of Directors. - e.
+Each college or university must have a current ASHA membership to enable students to compete in collegiate approved events.
+Schools must provide a contact name and email/phone number to be listed on the ASHA website. - 5.
+ASHA Collegiate Members Eligibility for Divisions - Any college or university student who can furnish proof of meeting the eligibility requirements may compete in an ASHA Collegiate show whether their college has a team or not.
 Collegiate students must present their current ASHA Collegiate membership card or present documentation of their collegiate status and academic standing to the secretary of the show at time of entry.
 Coaches may certify students on their membership forms if the student has a college coach.
+If a College has a Stock Horse team, students must receive permission from the coach to compete.
 An applicant for a Collegiate membership should accurately mark the ASHA divisions Open, Non-Pro, and Novice for which they are eligible.
-Coaches must abide by these eligibility requirements when placing Collegiate members on a team. - B. In order to achieve these goals, ASHA will provide leadership and coordination and publicize the ASHA Collegiate program, approve clinics and competitions and keep ASHA Collegiate Show Results in the Official ASHA Records and on the ASHA website.